Why Use an Authorized Dealer?

 + PSB is experienced so the same person that sells will generally program and install it. + Authorized dealers know the system inside and out. + The only ones with access to current firmware, manuals, patches to flagship lines. + Have emergency repair policies set by the manufacturer. + Are the only ones that have access to the factory warranty. + Integrity and ethics are monitored by the manufacturer. + Often the only source of legally obtained new product. + Stock on hand requirements can help you expand or repair a system quickly. + A quota to the dealer requires the dealer to be familiar with the product. + Generally must install the system (thus no non-local web sales). + Generally NOT allowed to sell new product for resale. + The only ones allowed to access factory dealer websites or training of flagship lines.

 What are the premise pitfalls of using an un-authorized dealer?

 There are dozens of un-authorized dealers in the Bay Area.
 We poke fun of these as "2 guys and a van."
+Oddly there are also large companies that don't have quota or money to become an authroized dealer so have no access to warranty, manuals, fresh product, or firmware.
 Anyone with some phone knowledge can purchase used and often obsolete systems and components and resell them.
 However, the equipment that is in the used market tends to be old, obsolete, frequently flakey, stolen, or illegally imported from other countries (may or may not be completely compatible).
+Most of the systems prior to 2022 are not legal to install with the new 2021/2022 e911 laws leaving you open to a hugh liability.

 We often have to explain to a new customer that the new system they just purchased is 10 years old.
 Almost all current products now have serial numbers that are electronically readable.
 Authorized dealers and the factory can now determine who originally sold the equipment and if it is legal or not.
 Using any non-legal equipment in your systems voids all warranties as does having an unauthorized company service your system.